stellar/stellar-etl-airflow/README.md

 - The `<api_key_path>` should be the same as the Airflow variable `api_key_path`.

 Next, add the Airflow variables.
 Click the Admin tab, then Variables.
 Click the `Choose file` button, select your variables file, and click import variables.
+For production /stable environment, please use the deploy / CI mechanism instead of manual uploads.

 The `airflow_variables_*.txt` files provide a set of default values for variables.